Articles may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. View scripture reference copyright FAQ"

 Life is like a river flowing and flowing in one direction.

 Life starts where you are born just like a river starts at the top of the mountain and starts to flow and flow until it gets to the end.

-We drive to church along this river and in the summer we see people happily lazing on their rafts or canoes that rental places supply.
+We drive to church along this river and in the summer we see people lazily floating down the river on their rafts or canoes.

 The river moves slowly towards its destination.